 ‘Christmastime’ and Other Poetry by Jennifer Bravo The Society November 25, 2016 Beauty, Culture, Poetry 2 Comments Christmastime Lush green tree, wet pine scent fills the air.
 Strings of tiny gems, that plump tree, strangle, Children’s handmade trimmings everywhere, Red and green and bells that jingle-jangle.
 Atop the tree a glowing angel prays.
 At bottom, gifts abundant, overflowing Spread outward from the base in grand display; Yards of ribbon strewn around, for bowing.
 This festive season graces us again, Wonderful traditions held quite dear, With man considerate of fellow man, The world rejoices in fraternal cheer.
 For just one wish I’d offer my last dime – To have all year as grand as Christmastime!
 Lady Death The Devil’s thorny mistress, Lady Death Seeks out to finish off his mangy prey At slightest nod from him she rips last breath And feasts on hearts of men as eyes turn grey Dear Devil hinder not this day, my last Tell Death have pity on such fools as I Steal my life if you wish, but don’t be crass Don’t add torment; tis pain enough to die Alas that I had centuries to live Would heal the one I hurt, yet love so dear To erase my leaving her, my life I’d give Death’s burning wrath no rival for love’s tears Regret and guilt – Two demons I know well What fear have I of Death if life is hell?
 Featured Image: “Christmas Trio” by Norman Rockwell.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Ruth Asch November 26, 2016 An interesting pairing, these two sonnets – so very different in subject.
 (I assume they are sonnets – metre is taken a little flexibly in the first).
 There is something in the neat turn of this form that tends to glint of sprightliness… but essentially the tone of the first poem is one of gentle indulgence, the second rather fierce and scarce.
 Most people could, I imagine, wholeheartedly agree with the sentiment of the Christmas poem.
 That on Death, I hope, would fine fewer who empathize, but abundant sympathy.
 Where they chime, is in the message that, ultimately, love is the most precious thing we have, and true happiness can be found only in its generous expression.
 Reply Dona Fox December 26, 2016 I can accept the pairing of these two sonnets — winter is the end of the cycle of life so there is a dark underbelly to the celebration of the holidays up to the New Year.
 The Christmastime poem does see the tree being strangled, everything scattered about in disarray, and people perhaps pretending for one day to be what they aren’t, so maybe the poet doesn’t have such an optimistic outlook in the first poem, either.
 The second sonnet flows like warm clove oil leading me to believe the poet’s heart may lie more in this direction.
 I do like both of the sonnets though I’m not sure which one leaves me more disturbed.
 But, in my opinion, both well done.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.